What people mean by black mold

 What to expect from a professional remediation

-A standards-based remediation following ANSI/IICRC S520 includes: pre-remediation inspection and moisture mapping, containment of the affected area with poly sheeting and zipper doors, negative-air HEPA filtration during work, removal and disposal of contaminated porous materials, HEPA vacuuming and antimicrobial treatment of cleared surfaces, repair of the moisture source (the leak or humidity problem that started the mold), and either a visual clearance inspection or third-party air-sampling clearance.
-The whole process for a moderate single-room job takes 2-5 days.
-If a contractor proposes just spraying or fogging mold without source repair and containment, walk away.
+A standards-based remediation plan may include pre-remediation inspection and moisture mapping, containment of the affected area, negative-air HEPA filtration during work, removal and disposal of contaminated porous materials, HEPA vacuuming and antimicrobial treatment of cleared surfaces, repair of the moisture source, and either visual clearance or third-party air sampling where appropriate.
+A moderate single-room job may take several days.
+If a contractor proposes only spraying or fogging mold without source repair and containment, ask detailed questions before proceeding.

 Related Guides